MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

 together with short descriptions and their status ([Status of Grammars](../../../../../../00.org/Explanations/StatusOfGrammars.md)).

-The list covers the core grammars to be found in the `MontiCore/monticore` project under `monticore-grammar/src/main/grammars/` in packages
+The list covers mainly the core grammars to be found in the `MontiCore/monticore` project under `monticore-grammar/src/main/grammars/` in packages

 * `de.monticore`